 All stages of renal disease are associated with increased cardiovascular risk.
 Isolated microalbuminuria increases the risk of a heart attack or stroke by over 60%, while dialysis increases the risk of death from cardiac disease by up to 100 fold.

 Hyperlipidaemia is common in patients with renal disease.
-Sub-groupo analysis of the big statin trials has demonstrated a risk reduction for cardiovascular events in CKD stage 3 patients treated with statins, comparable to non CKD patients.
+Sub-group analysis of the big statin trials has demonstrated a risk reduction for cardiovascular events in CKD stage 3 patients treated with statins, comparable to non CKD patients.
 However, intervention studies in dialysis patients have failed to show improved outcomes.
 There is also limited evidence that lipid lowering may slow the rate of progression of renal disease.

-Guidelines for Treatment
+KDIGO Guidelines for Lipid Lowering

-Nephrotic patients have hypercholesterolaemia.
+Nephrotic patients frequently have hypercholesterolaemia.
 If they do not respond promptly to treatment of the nephrotic syndrome, they should be started on lipid lowering therapy.

 Kidney Disease: Improving Global Outcomes (KDIGO) Lipid Work Group.
 KDIGO Clinical Practice Guideline for Lipid Management in Chronic Kidney Disease.
 Kidney inter., Suppl.
 2013; 3: 259–305.